We’ve all been there. That crushing feeling of rejection when you don’t get what you hoped for:

 What’s worse is that FEAR of rejection can hold us back too.

-The fear can stop us from putting ourselves out there, applying for a dream job, or trying something new.
+The fear can stop us from putting ourselves out there, applying for a dream job, picking up the phone, sending the email or trying something new.

 We can, in fact, SELF REJECT first.
 So it can be a double downer!